MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-v1.md

 **`deployToSlotOrASE`** - **Deploy to Slot or App Service Environment**<br>
 `boolean`.
 Optional.
 Use when `appType != ""`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Deploys to an existing deployment slot or Azure App Service Environment.
-For both the targets, the task needs a Resource group name.
+For both targets, the task needs a Resource group name.

 If the deployment target is a slot, it will default to the **production** slot.
 Any other existing slot name can also be provided.